Ben Zobrist: 2011 season

 On April 28, 2011, Zobrist collected a Tampa Bay Rays record eight RBIs in a 15–3 rout of the Minnesota Twins.
 Another game was held during the day to make up for a previously rained out game and Zobrist drove in another two runs, making a total 10 RBIs for the day.

 Zobrist led the American League in WAR with 8.8, ahead of MVP Justin Verlander and MVP runner up Jacoby Ellsbury.

 2012 season

 During the 2012 season, Zobrist's skills were used at multiple positions.
 He played 47 games at shortstop, the most since his rookie season.
 He was also used as an outfielder and second baseman.

 Zobrist finished the year with 20 home runs, accomplishing the feat for the second time in a row.

 2013 season

 On April 8, 2013, Zobrist became the strikeout victim on a disputed call that led to Joe Nathan's 300th career save.
 Zobrist was named an All Star for the second time of his career.
 He finished the 2013 season with a .275 batting average, his highest since 2009.

 2014 season

 On September 10, Zobrist recorded his 1,000th career hit, which came against the New York Yankees in Yankee Stadium.

+A sign of his superutility, when Zobrist left the Rays following the 2014 season, he had the highest WRC+ in franchise history (minimum 500 plate appearances) as a second basemen, right fielder and shortstop.
+As of 2026, he remains the third-most impactful Ray in history in terms of bWAR with 35.3, behind only Carl Crawford and Evan Longoria.